 With a weakened immune system, you are at risk for illnesses from eating foods that may have traces of bacteria or germs on their surfaces.
-Here are some tips to help you make safer food choices, shop for, and store food and how to prepare and cook your food to lower your risk of foodborne illnesses.
+Here are some tips to help you make safer food choices so that you can shop for, store,prepare and cook your food to lower your risk of foodborne illnesses.

 01 Keep Everything Clean